open-telemetry/opamp-spec/specification.md

 [Retry-After](https://datatracker.ietf.org/doc/html/rfc7231#section-7.1.3)
 header to indicate when SHOULD the Client attempt to reconnect.
 The Client SHOULD honour the corresponding requirements of HTTP specification.

+Note: a Retry-After header SHOULD be used only for the client's attempts to reconnect to the server.
+A client should not attempt to send regular [heartbeat](#opampconnectionsettingsheartbeat_interval_seconds) messages while the Agent is reconnecting.

 The minimum recommended retry interval is 30 seconds.